Sosatie

 Sosatie is a traditional South African dish of meat (usually lamb or mutton) cooked on skewers.
 The term derives from sate ("skewered meat") and saus ("spicy sauce").
-It is of Cape Malay origin, used in Afrikaans—the primary language of the Cape Malays, and the word has gained greater circulation in South Africa.
-Marinated, cubed meat (usually lamb) is skewered and cooked by braaing (barbecued) shish kebab style.
+It is of Cape Malay origin, used in Afrikaans—the primary language of the Cape Malays—and the word has gained greater circulation in South Africa.
+Marinated, cubed meat (usually lamb) is skewered and cooked by braaing (barbecuing) shish kebab-style.
 Sosatie recipes vary, but commonly the ingredients can include cubes of lamb, beef, chicken, dried apricots, red onions and mixed peppers.

 Preparation

-To prepare, mutton chunks are marinated overnight in fried onions, chillies, garlic, curry leaves and tamarind juice, then threaded on skewers and either pan-fried or grilled.
+To prepare, mutton or other meat chunks are marinated overnight in fried onions, chillies, garlic, curry leaves and tamarind juice, then threaded on skewers and either pan-fried or grilled.
 However, the most common way to cook the sosaties is outside, on a braai (or barbecue).
 The meat chunks are often interspersed with small onions, sliced peppers, dried apricots or prunes.